 Can a walk on the beach, a weekend camping trip, or another alternative ADHD treatment really ease symptoms of attention deficit disorder (ADD ADHD)?
 Child advocate and author Richard Louv certainly thinks so; his latest book is titled Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder.

 And recent studies led by University of Illinois researcher Frances Kuo, Ph.D., provide solid evidence linking time spent in natural surroundings to an increased ability to focus with ADHD.
-Recently, frequent ADDitude contributor Carl Sherman, Ph.D., spoke with Dr. Kuo about her findings and what they mean for the parents of children with ADD."
+Recently, frequent ADDitude contributor Carl Sherman, Ph.D., spoke with Dr. Kuo about her findings and what they mean for parents of children with ADD.

 A number of studies had shown that adults without ADD concentrate better if they have access to natural surroundings.
 Researchers asked people how much time they spent in parks, gardens, and other green environments.
 Then they asked how attentive they felt, how focused they were at work, and how likely they were to misplace things.

 The researchers found that, the greater the exposure to nature, the greater the attentiveness.
 These findings have been corroborated by objective measures of attention.
 There’s less research with children, but it points the same way.

 The theory is that, when you have to struggle to maintain attention — what happens when you concentrate on a task like writing or doing computations — neurotransmitters in the brain’s prefrontal cortex get depleted.
 If you struggle too long without a break, you experience a condition that might be called “attention fatigue.”
 You need to let the system replenish itself, and being in a natural environment seems to let it do that.

 It’s a small step from this to ADD, which is basically a chronic form of attention fatigue.
 The question is whether the positive effect of being in nature is big enough to produce a noticeable reduction in symptoms.